Comal County Court Records

 TexasStateCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on TexasStateCourts.us are subject to the Terms of Service and Privacy Notice.

 Comal County sits in the Texas Hill Country, with New Braunfels as its county seat.
-The county’s judicial system includes five District Courts and three County Courts at Law, along with Justice of the Peace Courts and Municipal Courts.
-Two principal clerk offices manage court records: the District Clerk’s Office handles filings for the District Courts, while the County Clerk’s Office — through the County Court at Law Clerk’s department — maintains records for the County Courts at Law.
-Both civil and criminal records span these offices depending on case type and jurisdictional level.
-This guide details how to search, request, and obtain court records from Comal County’s various courts.
+The county's judicial system includes five District Courts and three County Courts at Law, along with Justice of the Peace Courts and Municipal Courts.
+Two principal clerk offices manage court records: the District Clerk's Office handles filings for the District Courts, while the County Clerk's Office through the County Court at Law Clerks department maintains records for the County Courts at Law.
+Both civil and criminal records are split between these offices depending on case type and jurisdictional level.
+This guide explains how to search, request, and obtain court records from Comal County's various courts.

-Individuals seeking court case information in Texas can take advantage of both local and state-level resources.
+If you're looking for court case information in Texas, you can use both local and statewide resources.
 The statewide judiciary website at TexasStateCourts.us offers directories and general court system information.
-Within Comal County, the Judicial Record Search page powered by the Odyssey system serves as the central online portal for looking up case records.
-Beyond digital tools, records are accessible through the clerk offices in person, by email, or by mail at the county’s courthouse facilities in downtown New Braunfels.
+Within Comal County, the Judicial Record Search page powered by the Odyssey system is the central online portal for case lookups.
+Beyond digital tools, you can access records through the clerk offices in person, by email, or by mail at the courthouse facilities in downtown New Braunfels.

 How to Look Up a Court Case in Comal County?

-Comal County offers several methods for finding court records, whether you are searching for a criminal case, civil lawsuit, family matter, or probate filing.
+Comal County offers several ways to find court records, whether you're tracking down a criminal case, civil lawsuit, family matter, or probate filing.

 Online Search via the Odyssey Public Access Portal

-The Comal County Judicial Record Search page is the primary free online tool.
-From the main page, users can select the specific record category they need:
+Start with the Comal County Judicial Record Search page, which is free to use.
+From the main page, select the record category you need:

-Searches can be performed by party name or cause number.
-The portal includes docket entries, filing dates, and case status information.
+Search by party name or cause number.
+Results include docket entries, filing dates, and current case status.

-Additionally, Comal County’s District Clerk’s Office is integrated with re:SearchTX, a statewide electronic filing and service system approved under Texas Rules of Civil Procedure 21(f)(10).
-As of September 1, 2025, all parties must obtain court orders and notices of court orders directly through re:SearchTX rather than receiving them by email.
+Comal County's District Clerk's Office is also integrated with re:SearchTX, a statewide electronic filing and service system approved under Texas Rules of Civil Procedure 21(f)(10).
+As of September 1, 2025, all parties must obtain court orders and notices of court orders directly through re:SearchTX rather than by email.

 Contacting the Clerk Offices

-For records held by the District Clerk (felony criminal cases, civil lawsuits over $200, divorce, juvenile matters):
+For records held by the District Clerk—covering felony criminal cases, civil lawsuits over $200, divorce, and juvenile matters:

 Comal County District Clerk's Office